LibrariesHacked/create-librarydata/src/markdown/membershippostcodetolsoa.md

 England and Wales release statistics at the census-based 'Lower super output area' geographic level.
 In Scotland, 'Data Zones' are commonly used, and in Northern Ireland 'Small Areas'.
-This tool converts UK postcodes into the most appropriate area.
+This tool converts UK postcodes into the most appropriate area, to use in further analysis.

 Postcodes are kept secure, and never published online.
-A selection of postcode to statistical area pairings are downloaded, based on the postcode <b>sectors</b> in your data.
-The correct areas are then selected on your local PC.
+The conversion between postcode and statistical area is done on your local computer.